 of the correction

 There is a correction looming.
-Extreme climate, made worse by human society decision-making, is upon us with wildfires and hurricanes and famine-inducing droughts.
-We have social unrest and climate refugees and a deepening loss of human dignity.
+Extreme climate, made worse by human society’s decision-making, is already upon us with wildfires and hurricanes and famine-inducing droughts.
+We have social unrest, climate refugees and a deepening loss of human dignity.
+Climate advocates embody a growing constituency of Earthlings worried about climate and other global pandemics and ask for change that is defined in terms of sacrifice.
 The status quo is not sustainable and we’ve known this for a century.
-The status quo, however, is profitable even more so with fear about climate.
-Like all bubbles, this will burst in ways meant to correct this imbalance.
-Bank of Nature, the first proxy for nature, would provide a way to pay into a correction through the remittances equal to the negative externalities and execute on initiatives to choose the cost of the correction.
+The status quo, however, is profitable and even more so with fear about climate.
+Like all bubbles, the status quo will eventually burst in ways meant to correct this imbalance.
+This correction will hurt.
+It will take from us.
+Bank of Nature, the first proxy for nature, opts to get ahead of that inevitably and execute on initiatives that choose the cost of the correction.
 The status quo, as it is configured without a proxy for nature, has chosen instead to let the correction happen without mitigating its fallout, the price of which will be more than just money.
 Sacrifice, at planet scale, is a choice we can make to intercede.

 divide in priorities